 Cupping is a proven technique used to reduce the pain associated with sciatica.
-A therapist will position cups along the length of the sciatic nerve and any musculature along the route that may compress it.
+A therapist in Edmonton will position cups along the length of the sciatic nerve and any musculature along the route that may compress it.
 The suction created by cupping can loosen tight muscles surrounding the nerve.
 This can alleviate some of the pressure and supply nourishment to parts of the sciatic that may be damaged due to blood flow being restricted.

 An inflamed or frozen shoulder can benefit from cupping.
 A frozen shoulder is the result of connective tissue or fascia either getting stuck in the shoulder joint or stretching too tightly around it.
 Treatment focuses on reducing shoulder pain and increasing or restoring movement of the shoulder joint.
 As an added bonus, muscle knots and constrictions in the area are cleared away.